Tailus-UI/themer/README.md

 npm install @tailus/themer-card
 ```

-5. Import the needed components theme package into your application:
+5. Import the needed components themes packages into your application:

 ```tsx
 import { outlinedForm as theme } from "@tailus/themer-form";